 Helen Ridley is an experienced mediator, facilitator and trainer, and a qualified professional supervisor.
 She is a Fellow and current Panel member of AMINZ, and has been an intake assessor for AMINZ Fellowship for since 2007.
-She has been part of the AMINZ working groups involved in submissions for the recent Family Court changes, an educator/trainer for AMINZ family mediators (2010-11), and an assessor for Massey/Law Society family mediation training (2012-13).
+She was part of the AMINZ working groups involved in submissions for the FDR Ministry of Justice Family Dispute Resolution scheme, and has continued as an accredited FDR mediator, and a trainer, supervisor and AMINZ assessor for family mediators.

-Helen has lengthy experience as a facilitator for the Wellington Restorative Justice trust (2003-2011), and for WEAV (Wellington Ending Abuse and Violence) education and support programmes (2003-7).
-She was a mediator for the Family Court Mediation Pilot in NZ (2005-6) and is currently part of AMINZ's panel of assessors for FDR.
+Helen has had lengthy experience as a facilitator for the Wellington Restorative Justice trust (2003-2011), and for WEAV (Wellington Ending Abuse and Violence) education and support programmes (2003-7).

 2012-13 student, Master of Music Therapy, Massey University (practice focus on family work)